-The movement of all vessels of LOA 35 metres or more arriving at Abbot Point is recorded in an internet based programme known as QSHIPS.
+The movement of all vessels of LOA 35 metres or more arriving at Lucinda is recorded in an internet-based program known as QSHIPS.

-Shipping agents must submit booking information online in accordance with the reporting requirements (Prior notification of movements and record their requisitions for tugs and pilot).
-The ancillary services respond online to acknowledge the booking and allocate their resources; the movement then assumes the 'confirmed' status.
+The program is operated from the VTS centre. shipping agents must submit booking information on line in accordance with the reporting requirements (Prior notification of movements and record their requisitions for tugs, pilot and linesmen).
+The ancillary services respond on line to acknowledge the booking and allocate their resources; the movement then assumes the 'confirmed' status.

-Permit requests should be submitted online and to the respective agencies if required (refer section 10).
+Permit requests should be submitted online and to the respective agencies if required (see 10 - Work permits).
 QSHIPS will indicate when the approval has been granted and the agent is then able to print the permit for the vessel.

-Mandatory fields required to be submitted under section 2.4 (Prior notification of movement in pilotage area)
+Mandatory fields required to be submitted under section 3.4 (Prior notification of movement in pilotage area):

 - IMO Number

 - Ship's Name

 - From

 - To

 - Side alongside

-- Draft Forward and Aft
+- Draft's FWD and AFT

+- Deadweight

 - Displacement

-- DWT

 - Port

 - Agent

 - Agency

 - Invoicing body

 - Last/next port

 - Estimated start/end times

 - Dangerous goods (yes/no)

-- LOA; Beam; GT (noting: LOA; GT; Beam are all provided by Lloyds data; however if the vessel has not previously visited a Queensland port the fields may not automatically be populated)

-- Defects (including but not limited to navigational and mooring equipment, steering gear and main engines, auxiliary engines, main air compressors, thrusters (bow and stern), gyro compasses, radars, AIS, UMS status, VDR, any current Conditions of Class, outstanding Port State control deficiencies, and so on).
+- LOA; Beam; GT (noting: LOA;GT; Beam are all provided by Lloyds data; however the vessel has not previously visited a Queensland port the fields may not automatically be populated). - Defects (including but not limited to navigational and mooring equipment, steering gear and engines and auxiliary engines, thrusters, and so on)